LovelaceAcademy/Learn/_posts/2021-06-08-keys-and-addresses.markdown

     --out-file payment.addr
 ```

-### Creating a Staking Address
+### Creating a Stake/Reward Address

-A unique staking address is generated from a staking verification key.
+A unique stake address is generated from a staking verification key.

 ```bash
 cardano-cli stake-address build \